A Dynamical Approach to the Berezin-Li-Yau Inequality: The Key Correlation Inequality

 unless $\Omega_0$ is already a ball. \end{lemma}

-\begin{proof} Suppose by contradiction that $\mathcal{I}_\Lambda(\Omega_t)$ vanishes for the first time at $t_*>0$.
-Then by Lemma~\ref{lem:equality-BLY}, $\Omega_{t_*}$ must be a ball.
-By uniqueness of the VPMCF and preservation of convexity, this forces $\Omega_0$ to be a ball, contradicting the assumption.
-Thus no sign change can occur. \end{proof}
+\begin{proof} Continuity of $t\mapsto\mathcal I_\Lambda(\Omega_t)$ follows from the smooth dependence of the spectral projector on $t$ for regular $\Lambda$ \cite{Henrot-Pierre,Kato}.
+Suppose by contradiction that $\mathcal I_\Lambda(\Omega_t)$ vanishes for the first time at $t_*>0$.
+By Theorem~\ref{thm:app-first-zero} in the Appendix, the first-zero exclusion for regular $\Lambda$ holds, hence $\Omega_{t_*}$ must be a ball.
+Since the ball is a stationary solution of the VPMCF, uniqueness implies that $\Omega_t$ remains a ball for all $t\ge t_*$.
+Hence

+which contradicts the assumed strict negativity of $\mathcal I_\Lambda(\Omega_t)$ for all sufficiently large $t$.
+Therefore no such first zero can occur. \end{proof}